etvan13/451-Terminal/README.md

 # Brute Force Terminal

 ## Overview
-The **Brute Force Terminal** is a terminal program designed to execute commands for various functionalities, for brute-forcing passwords.
+The **Brute Force Terminal** is a terminal program designed to execute commands for various functionalities, for reversing binaries.
 It supports extensibility by allowing new commands to be added easily.

 ---